 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kernersville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kernersville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Kernersville who work in office and administrative support (13.28%), management occupations (10.98%), and sales jobs (10.20%).

 Also of interest is that Kernersville has more people living here who work in computers and math than 95% of the places in the US.

 Kernersville is a very ethnically-diverse town.
 The people who call Kernersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kernersville residents report their race to be White, followed by Black or African-American.
 Kernersville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.46% of the town’s residents.
-Important ancestries of people in Kernersville include German, English, Irish, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 12.30% of the town’s residents.
+Important ancestries of people in Kernersville include German, English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Kernersville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Native American languages.